Tenancy Deposit Compensation Claims Guide – How To Claim Compensation From A Landlord For Tenancy Deposit?

 - Protect the deposit and provide you information about how it is protected within thirty days of you paying the deposit.

 In such cases where these steps have not been taken, you could be able to make a tenant deposit protection compensation claim for between one and three times your original deposit.
+To learn more, please continue reading this tenancy deposit compensation claims guide.

 When you rent a property or even a room in shared accommodation, it is standard for the landlord to ask for a deposit.
 This is generally in order to secure the tenancy on the property before the new tenant moves in and to provide the landlord security in circumstances, such as the tenant not paying rent.
 When you pay this deposit, the landlord must follow certain procedures.
 Chiefly among these is placing the deposit with one of the following protection schemes.